 Canadian Dividend Summary

-Earning $46,000 to $92,000: either XIC.TO or HXT.TO, it doesn't really matter.
+Earning $46,000 to $92,000: Either XIC.TO or HXT.TO works, it doesn't really matter.
 Tax-wise it's pretty much a wash over the long term.
-You pay some tax on dividends during working years which drops your overall return, but you are likely to pay no tax on dividends in retirement.
+You pay some tax on dividends during working years which drops your overall return, but you are likely to pay no tax on dividends in retirement while offsetting taxes on other retirement income.

 For the international and bond investments, stick to Horizons swap-based ETFs to defer your tax bill until retirement.
-Also, capital gains are taxed at much lower rates than interest and foreign income.
+Capital gains are taxed at much lower rates than interest and foreign income.
 This works best regardless of your income level.